VolYurts/QA-portfolio/manual-testing/Test Summary Report.md

 ---

-## 📝 Issues & Recommendations:

 ### TS01 – Register with valid data
+- This message may confuse new users, as it lacks clear options such as a link to login or reset password.
-- Add clear post-registration instructions or redirect (e.g., "Proceed to Login", "Reset Password").
+- Recommend adding clear next steps or redirect to login page.

 ### TS04 – Login with valid credentials
-- Review authentication logic; verify account status, session handling, and error logs.
+- User cannot log in despite providing correct credentials, blocking access.
+- Possible bug in authentication or user status.
+Recommend investigating backend and user account status.

 ### TS05 – Login with incorrect password
-- Improve error messaging.
-Ensure incorrect password shows clear validation.
+- Error message is too generic or misleading for wrong credentials.
+- May suggest account lockout and confuse users.
+Improve error messaging clarity.

-### TS10 – Checkout process fails
+### TS10 – Checkout process failure
+- User is unexpectedly logged out or rejected during checkout despite valid login session.
-- Investigate session expiration or authorization issues causing logout during checkout.
+- Blocks core functionality for registered users.
+Recommend fixing session management and authorization during checkout.

 ---

 ## 📋 Checklist Review Summary: